How to Sleep After Wisdom Teeth Removal: Tips for a Restful Recovery

 Timing Your Sleep After Taking Pain Medication

 It’s crucial to time your sleep and pain medications effectively.
 Since pain may intensify as the anesthesia wears off, taking your prescribed pain medication about 30 minutes before bed can help you fall asleep with minimal discomfort.
-If you’re following a pain management plan provided by your oral surgeon, ensure that your medication is scheduled in a way that promotes uninterrupted sleep.
+If you’re following a pain management plan provided by the MyHM Dentist Kellyville clinic, ensure that your medication is scheduled in a way that promotes uninterrupted sleep.

 In addition, keeping a glass of water by your bedside is helpful if you need to take additional doses during the night.
 Taking pain medication on time can prevent a flare-up that might otherwise keep you awake.